18+

 Who takes penalties for Germany at World Cup 2026?

-For World Cup 2026, Joshua Kimmich is the current first-choice call for Germany, with Kai Havertz the closest backup if the tournament order shifts.
+For World Cup 2026, Kai Havertz is the current first-choice call for Germany, with Joshua Kimmich the closest backup if the tournament order shifts.

 A fresh in-match penalty can move this page quickly, especially if it contradicts the current lead or happens with the full-strength tournament pool on the pitch.